joao-frohlich/cpython/Doc/library/ssl.rst

    .. versionchanged:: 3.9
       IPv6 address strings no longer have a trailing new line.

-.. method:: SSLSocket.get_verified_chain()

-   Returns verified certificate chain provided by the other end of the SSL channel as a list of DER-encoded bytes.
-   If certificate verification was disabled method acts the same as :meth:`~SSLSocket.get_unverified_chain`.

-   .. versionadded:: 3.13

-.. method:: SSLSocket.get_unverified_chain()

-   Returns raw certificate chain provided by the other end of the SSL channel as a list of DER-encoded bytes.

-   .. versionadded:: 3.13

 .. method:: SSLSocket.cipher()

    Returns a three-value tuple containing the name of the cipher being used, the